vespa-engine/sample-apps/billion-scale-image-search/README.md

 ## Build and deploy Vespa app

 Download an exported CLIP ONNX model or use the [export utility](src/main/python/clip_export.py).
-The pre-exported model has been quantized for more efficient inference on CPU.
+The pre-exported model has been quantized for more efficient inference on CPU:

 <pre data-test="exec">
 $ curl -L -o src/main/application/models/text_transformer.onnx \